CAREER AND COLLEGE PREP

 Which pathway is offered?

 Heavy Machine Operations Pre-Apprenticeship—This pathway prepares students to enter an apprenticeship training program to become a journeyman operating engineer in the construction industry.
 Operating engineers work as heavy equipment operators, mechanics, or surveyors.
 They work with a variety of construction equipment such as cranes, bulldozers, excavators, forklifts, front end loaders, and backhoes.

-Who is Destinations partnering with for the Heavy Machine Operations Apprenticeship Readiness pathway?
+Who is Stride Career Prep partnering with for the Heavy Machine Operations Apprenticeship Readiness pathway?

 This pathway is a cooperative effort with the International Union of Operating Engineers Local 49.